Carlos Mendez

 About me

 After studying Commercial Engineering in Bolivia and Chile, I worked as a consultant for Pro-Mujer International, The World Bank, DANIDA, and JICA.
 I have a M.A. and a Ph.D. in International Development from Nagoya University, Japan.
-My research interests focus on the integration of development economics, spatial data science, and applied econometrics to understand and inform the process of sustainable development across regions.
+My research interests focus on the integration of development economics, spatial data science, and applied econometrics to better understand and inform the process of sustainable development across regions.
 My current research deals with (1) geospatial big data analytics and socioeconomic development; (2) geospatial inequality, poverty, and growth interactions; (3) regional infrastructure and mobility flows; and (4) spatial structural change and productivity dynamics.

 Download my CV.